matheusb432/mapper-ts/README.md

   @AddMap('prop2A')
   prop2C: number;

-  `# Also valid if an object's property name also needs to be mapped`
+  // Also valid if an object's property name also needs to be mapped
   @AddMap(BClass, 'anyPropName')
   propBClass: BClass;
 }